 - Pick 3 URLs: your homepage, a top product page, and your collection/category page.

-- Run two tools: Website UX Tester (UX + conversion) and GEO Audit (AI search readiness).
+- Run UX checks + GEO review: use our website & social optimization guide (UX + conversion) and our GEO audit checklist (AI search readiness).

 - Fix the biggest bottleneck first: clarity/offer, speed, or checkout friction.